duckduckgo/BareBonesBrowser/README.md

 - iOS 16
 - macOS 14

+#### Cookies and website data management
+The app uses the same non-persistent `WKWebsiteDataStore` and `WKProcessPool` for all windows.

 ## BareBonesBrowserKit
 The core code is available as a Swift Package

 Minimum os requirements:
 - iOS 14
 - macOS 11

+#### Cookies and website data management
+The `WKWebViewConfiguration` is provided by the app, so the BareBonesBrowserKit is not in control of cookies or websites' data.

 ### AppKit Usage
 ```